 - If you have a baking steel or a pizza stone, put it in the oven.
 It'll help keep the temperature constant even when you open the oven door.

 - Put your dutch oven or combo cooker in the oven and heat it to 260ºC/500ºF.
 If your oven doesn't go this high, put it as high as possible.

 Bake the breads – About 7:15/7.15 a.m.

-- Take a bread out of the fridge.
+- Take a loaf out of the fridge.

-- Cut a piece of parchment paper about the same size as the bread and put it on top of the banneton.
-Turn it over to a peel or something that can help you to move the dough to the oven later on.
+- Cut parchment paper about the same size as the bread and put it on the banneton.
+Turn it over to a peel or something that can help you move the dough to the oven later.

 - Open the oven and put the dough in the dutch oven.
-Be careful, it’s extremely warm and it can be a bit difficult to get it in.
-That’s why I use a combo cooker because you can turn it upside down and put the dough in the “frying pan” part.
+Be careful, it's hot, and it can be challenging to get in.
+I use a combo cooker because you can turn it upside down and put the dough in the "frying pan" part.

-- Put the lid on top and push it into the oven.
+- Put the lid on top and push it into the oven—bake for 20 minutes.

 - Open the oven and take the top off the dutch oven so that the crust can get some color.

 - Turn the oven down to 230ºC/450ºF and bake until you have a beautiful golden crust.
 25-30 minutes.